Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update billing
 **Message:** REG-% has been removed as billing contact for %.dk
 **ResData type:** `domain:infData`
+**Trigger:** The registrar has been removed as the billing contact for a domain name.

 <details>
 <summary>Show XML example</summary>